tonesto7/homebridge-smartthings-tonesto7/README.md

 ***v1.5.5*** - Fix for broken lock command

+***v1.5.6*** - Merged changes from @torandreroland for thermostatMode fixes, and from @shnhrrsn button mode fixes.
+Updated the request-promise package to v4.2.4

 <br>

 ## This version is not compatible with prior versions of homebridge-smartthings Smartapp.